 …

-The Frame Counter field is formatted as illustrated in Figure 4 and the Slot Index field, the Round Index field and the Block Index field are set as the indices of the ranging slot, ranging round and ranging block in which the Compact frame is transmitted or received respectively.
+The Frame Counter field for non-hyper block mode is formatted as illustrated in Figure 4.
+The Slot Index field, the Round Index field and the Block Index field are set as the indices of the ranging slot, ranging round and ranging block in which the Compact frame is transmitted or received respectively.